torvalds/linux/Documentation/virt/kvm/x86/running-nested-guests.rst

 Running nested guests with KVM
 ==============================

-A nested guest is the ability to run a guest inside another guest (it can be KVM-based or a different hypervisor).
+A nested guest is the ability to run a guest inside aanalther guest (it can be KVM-based or a different hypervisor).
 The straightforward example is a KVM guest that in turn runs on a KVM guest (the rest of this document is built on this example)::